NielsMasdorp/Nederadio-Android/README.md

 ## Current issues and future enhancements

 * When switching to cast, the same media session is used as when using Exoplayer, which leads to a media notification that does not adhere to the casting guidelines.
 See https://github.com/androidx/media/issues/39 and https://github.com/androidx/media/issues/264
-* Playback resumption seems iffy, need to take a better look.
-See https://android-developers.googleblog.com/2020/08/playing-nicely-with-media-controls.html and the implementation of `onGetLibraryRoot()` and `onGetChildren` in `StreamService`
 * CastPlayer implementation in Media3 does not implement the required API to show live song updates unfortunately.
 Need to revisit in the future
 * Landscape UI not implemented

 Want to help?
 Open a PR!
-Be sure to add Detekt via:

-### Detekt

-Please add this to `<<your-repo>>/.git/hooks/pre-commit` and make it executable by `chmod +x pre-commit`.
+Be sure to add Detekt via adding this to `<<your-repo>>/.git/hooks/pre-commit` and make it executable by `chmod +x pre-commit`.
 This will make sure Detekt runs and prevents any commits that fail our coding standards.

 ```